JONSASSE/432-2018/slides/class13/README.md

 Haeun Park	| It’s all about women’s hormones
-Preeti Pathak | Risk factors in accidental drug related deaths Sarah Planchon Pope	| Effect of Physical, Social, and Economic Factors on Obesity Kaylee Sarna |	Income Level and how it predicts systolic blood pressure in African Americans Age 25 and older Andrew Shan | Sleep Quality for Single Males
+Preeti Pathak | Risk factors in accidental drug related deaths Sarah Planchon Pope	| Effect of Physical, Social, and Economic Factors on Obesity Gabrielle Rieth | Criminal Offenses in New York State, by City Kaylee Sarna |	Income Level and how it predicts systolic blood pressure in African Americans Age 25 and older Andrew Shan | Sleep Quality for Single Males
 Sandra Silva Camargo |	Predicting mortality after a prostate cancer diagnosis